 Property, plant and equipment is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
 Such cost includes the cost of dismantling and removing the item and restoring the site on which it is located and borrowing costs for construction in progress if the recognition criteria are met.
 Each part of an item of property, plant and equipment with a cost that is significant in relation to the total cost of the item is depreciated separately.
 When significant parts of property, plant and equipment are required to be replaced in intervals, the Group recognized such parts as individual assets with specific useful lives and depreciation, respectively.
 The carrying amount of those parts that are replaced is derecognized in accordance with the derecognition provisions of IAS 16 "Property, plant and equipment".
-When a major inspection is performed, its cost is recognized in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
-All other repair and maintenance costs are recognized in profit or loss as incurred.
+When a major inspection is performed, its cost is recognized in the carrying amount of the plant and equipment as a replacement if the recognized in profit or loss as incurred.